jamesjnadeau/addisoncountyfielddays/content/exhibits/Demo_Derby.md

 9. Front bumper must be any OEM bumper no seam welding or added material
 10. No suspension modifications

-11.No tucking, wedging or folding of bedsides will be allowed
+11. No tucking, wedging or folding of bedsides will be allowed

 12. No body creasing
 13. No added bumper shocks